-The Greater Philadelphia YMCA requires 30 days written notice when terminating from a monthly program, and two weeks written notice when withdrawing from a weekly program.
-Deposits will be applied to any tuitions due during the period leading up to the last day of service.
+The Greater Philadelphia YMCA requires two weeks written notice when terminating from a child care program.
+Deposits will be applied to any tuitions due during the period leading up to the last day of service and you must satisfy all outstanding balances prior to the last day of service.
 If the required notice was not given, the deposit will not be refunded.